apalache-mc/apalache/docs/src/apalache/running.md

 The most important commands are as follows:

  - `parse` reads a TLA+ specification with the SANY parser and flattens it by instantiating all modules.
-It terminates successfully, if there are no parse errors.
+It terminates successfully if there are no parse errors.
 The input specification to `parse` may be given in standard TLA+ format, or in the [JSON serialization format][], while the outputs are produced in both formats.

  - `typecheck` performs all of the operations of `parse` and additionally runs the type checker Snowcat to infer the types of all expressions in the parsed specification.
-It terminates successfully, if there are no type errors.
+It terminates successfully if there are no type errors.

  - `simulate` performs all of the operations of `typecheck` and additionally runs the model checker in simulation mode, which *randomly* picks a sequence of [actions](https://apalache.informal.systems/docs/apalache/assignments-in-depth.html#slices) and checks the invariants for the subset of all executions which only admit actions in the selected order.
- It terminates successfully, if there are no invariant violations.
+   It terminates successfully if there are no invariant violations.
    This command usually checks randomized symbolic runs much faster than the `check` command.

  - `check` performs all of the operations of `typecheck` and then runs the model checker in bounded model checking mode, which checks invariants for *all executions*, the length of which does not exceed the value specified by the `--length` parameter.
-   It terminates successfully, if there are no invariant violations.
+   It terminates successfully if there are no invariant violations.

  - `test` performs all of the operations of `check` in a mode that is designed to [test a single action](https://apalache.informal.systems/docs/adr/006rfc-unit-testing.html#32-testing-actions).